-Malaysia: Results for Malaysia are reported in a selection of figures (see Annex A4).
+For Malaysia, results based on students' or school principals' responses are reported in a selection of figures (see Annex A4).

 International averages

 The OECD average corresponds to the arithmetic mean of the respective country estimates.
 It was calculated for most indicators presented in this report.